CWMe/CubeMe/README.md

-Welcome to the AWS CodeStar sample web service
+Welcome to the Cube Me Program!
 ==============================================

-This sample code helps get you started with a simple Python web service using AWS Lambda and Amazon API Gateway.
+This is a Python application deployed to AWS Lambda to be run as a serverless function, invoked by a RESTful endpoint exposed by API Gateway.
+The deployment pipeline consists of AWS CodeBuild which packages the application with all of its dependencies and Cloudformation which deploys the application to Lambda and API Gateway.
+It will take a curl command entry and return the cube of the number.

+Curl Command:

+curl -XPOST 'https://dhlbfd98j6.execute-api.us-east-1.amazonaws.com/Prod/' -d '{"number_to_cube":90}'

 What's Here
 -----------